 If your shoes aren't too bad and you don't want to spend any money, some rubbing alcohol should do the trick.

 If your shoes really stink, or the rubbing alcohol didn't quite do the trick, we recommend trying our natural extra strength shoe deodorizer.
-This spray contains the strongest ingredients that have amazing antibacterial and antifungal properties to effectively sanitize your shoes.

 Spray your shoes at night, 1-3 sprays each should do the trick, then leave them to dry and air out overnight.
 If you can leave them outside, that works even better.
 This will leave your shoes smelling fresh and clean in the morning.